Motorcycle Registration in Kentucky

 Motorcycle Registration Fees & Taxes

-The exact fees due when registering your motorcycle in Kentucky may vary according to your county of residence.
+The exact fees due when registering your motorcycle or autocycle in Kentucky may vary according to your county of residence.
 Below are some basic fees you may pay:

 - Motorcycle registration: $18.50.